segurilla2004/eft-dma-radar-2/README.md

 STATE:
 - GUI is functional but is not connected to Memory Module
-- Memory Module is functional and can locate the Local Game World and print the player count, but that's it.
+- Memory Module is functional and can locate the Local Game World.
+It will print the online raid player count, and print all player nicknames.

 ### Demo
 ![Demo](https://user-images.githubusercontent.com/42287509/146780656-f00aad48-7857-4566-9dd7-880c31956bde.jpg)